kelnadim87/fiat_stripe/README.md

 ### Invoices

+You can generate and manage local invoices using the `Invoice` and `InvoiceItem` classes.
+This allows for a mixed invoice processing workflow (e.g., handling check payments alongside automatic payment) and enables synchronization with Stripe payments via the `stripe_event` gem / Stripe webhooks API.

 #### Configuration

-You can generate and manage local invoices using the `Invoice` and `InvoiceItem` classes.
 Add the following to any classes in your main application that you want to handle invoices for:

 ```ruby
 has_many :fi_invoices, as: :invoiceable, dependent: :destroy, class_name: "FiatStripe::Invoice"